So, you have decided you are interested in our program. Now what?

 What tests MUST I take?

-You must take all sections of the CBEST before being admitted to the credential program.
-You must pass the entire CBEST prior to applying to student teach.
+You must take all sections of the CBEST or approved options to the CBEST test before being admitted to the credential program.
+You must pass the entire CBEST or an approved option prior to applying to student teach.

 You must take & pass the state Teaching Performance Assessments (there are four).
 These will be explained to you in your classes.